 The Portland Police Reserve Unit is comprised of men and women who volunteer their time and effort to make Portland a safe and pleasant community.
 Reserve officers are volunteers assigned to uniformed, armed duties or non-uniform, unarmed duties.

 Reserve officers receive training in a variety of law enforcement skills both academic and tactical.
 The local Reserve Academy starts annually in September and lasts for approximately five months.
 Classes are held Tuesday and Thursday evenings and on Saturdays.

-After successful completion of the Reserve Academy and under the direction of Reserve Commanders, our reserve officers will perfom many duties similar to those of regular police officers.
+After successful completion of the Reserve Academy and under the direction of the Reserve Coordinator, our Reserve Officers will perfom many duties similar to those of full-time Police Officers.

 Some activities include:

 - Patrol support (patrolling in uniform in a police car)

 - Assist with arrests and transporting prisoners to jail